Valemax: Second series

 In March 2016, it was reported that three Chinese companies China Ocean Shipping (Group) Company (COSCO), China Merchants Energy Shipping and Industrial and Commercial Bank of China (ICBC) had ordered ten Valemax vessels each from four Chinese shipyards with a total price of US$2.5 billion.
 The Valemax ships ordered by China Merchants Energy Shipping would be built by Shanghai Waigaoqiao Shipbuilding (4 ships), Qingdao Beihai Shipbuilding (4 ships), and China Merchants Group-controlled China Merchants Heavy Industry (Jiangsu) (2 ships).
 China COSCO Shipping Corporation awarded the construction of all of its ten 400,000-ton ore carriers to Shanghai Waigaoqiao Shipbuilding.
-ICBC, which would later hand over the vessels to China Marchants Energy Shipping, announced that six of its ships would be built by the Chinese privately owned shipyard Yangzijian Shipbuilding while the remaining four would be awarded to Qingdao Beihai Shipbuilding.Chinese shipping companies submit orders for 30 Valemax vessels.
-Maritime News, 7 March 2016.
-The first of the thirty Chinese-built second-generation Valemax vessels, Yuan He Hai, was delivered on 11 January 2018SWS Hands Over First Valemax Newbuilding to COSCOCS.
-World Maritime News, 12 January 2018. and the last one of the series, Yuan Qian Hai, in January 2020.
+ICBC, which would later hand over the vessels to China Marchants Energy Shipping, announced that six of its ships would be built by the Chinese privately owned shipyard Yangzijian Shipbuilding while the remaining four would be awarded to Qingdao Beihai Shipbuilding.
+The first of the thirty Chinese-built second-generation Valemax vessels, Yuan He Hai, was delivered on 11 January 2018 and the last one of the series, Yuan Qian Hai, in January 2020.

 In December 2016, the Japanese shipping company NS United ordered a single 400,000 DWT very large ore carrier from Japan Marine United after signing a 25-year contract with Vale.
-The vessel, which would become the first Valemax ship built in Japan, was delivered in December 2019 as NSU Carajas.NS United seals 25-year charter deal with Vale.
-IHS Fairplay, 12 December 2016.
+The vessel, which would become the first Valemax ship built in Japan, was delivered in December 2019 as NSU Carajas.
 A second vessel (NSU Brazil), was ordered in June 2017 and a third (NSU Tubarao) later that year; both were delivered in late 2020.